jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 - **Experience** the technologies in a personal authentic way (see pp. 66-68 for Booth's summary of Web 2.0 and emerging technologies as relevant to education);
 - **Evaluate** them with respect to educational objectives; and
 - **Customize** tools for the given learning scenario

+Alonso et al. (2008) provide a review of eLearning technologies.

 ## 4.1.
 Evaluating teaching technologies